kntrinoue/SBDyNetVis/README.md

 - __Dynamic Visualization__: Node and edge colors and sizes change over time based on their values.
 - __Edge Labels__: Display all or specific edge labels (flux equations) within the network.
 - __Node Line Plots__: View a line plot of selected node data directly next to the node.
-- __Flexible Coloring__: Colors can be determined by normalized values (0-1) for individual nodes and edges, or by relative values between nodes or edges at a given time.
+- __Switchable Assignment__: Colors can be determined by normalized values (0-1) for individual nodes and edges, or by relative values between nodes or edges at a given time.
 - __Quick Start with BioModels__: Easily visualize models from BioModels.
 Networks are automatically reconstructed from schemes converted by [basico](https://github.com/copasi/basico).
 - __Layout Options__: Choose from 9 layout algorithms and save custom node positions.
 - __Standalone GUI__: Use SBDyNetVis as a standalone GUI application without writing any code.
 See [GUI application](#Standalone-GUI-Application) for details.